I do not use LLMs or other AI tools for my indexing process or services provided to my clients.

 Ideally, no. Although the author is the expert on their topic, the indexer reads the manuscript with reader’s eyes understanding information architecture and indexing standards.
 An index is created using a marriage of the author’s language and the reader’s language.
 The index will not rewrite the depth that is present in the book’s content.
 Instead, it will synthesize ideas into succinct terminology that a reader will likely use to get to the author’s information.
 “Good indexing requires reflection; the indexer needs to stop frequently and decide whether the right choices have been made.
 A professional indexer, familiar with the publisher’s requirements, may be better equipped for such reflection.”
 (Chicago Manual of Style, 16.4) Hiring a professional indexer will save you time and money.

-Because the index is an “original work of authorship,” it falls under the U.S. Copyright Act of 1976 as a creative work and therefore the indexer is the copyright owner.
-I transfer the copyright to my clients upon receipt of payment of services, as I state in my indexing agreement with them.
+Because the index is an “original work of authorship,” it falls under the protections of the U.S. Copyright Act of 1976 as a creative work and therefore the indexer is the copyright owner *of the index*.
+I transfer the copyright of the index to my clients upon receipt of payment of services, as I state in my indexing agreement with them.
 This is relevant when subsequent editions of the book are created.
 Occasionally, a client will request a work-for-hire agreement (§101), in which case when signed this gives the client the original copyright ownership of the index.

 See also U.S. Copyright Office and Copyright and Fair Use (Stanford Univ)